manueljenkin/CuteABX/README.md

 0 || 1 || 1 || 0 || 0|| 1 || 1 || 1 || 02:13:19 <br />
 1 || 0 || 1 || 1 || 1|| 1 || 1 || 1 || 02:14:20 <br />
 Other than the exit button, have you used any play/pause/rewind/other controls on the player?
 1.Yes 2.No Answer: 2

+The tool is designed to be used primarily for personal analysis.
+Kindly donot force or impose this tool on an unwilling participant.